eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 # Importing existing projects

-Modifications are usually required to successfully add and deploy projects that have never been run in Codewind before.
-This guide covers the basics of configuring a project to run in Codewind.
+Modifications are usually required to successfully add and deploy projects that have never been run in Codewind.
+This tutorial covers the basics of configuring a project to run in Codewind.

 ## What kind of projects can I add?

 Codewind is designed to develop cloud native microservices.
-Therefore, each project must be self-sufficient and not dependent on other projects to build.
+Therefore, each project must be self-sufficient, so not reliant on other projects to build.
 The requirements to add projects for each of the supported application types are outlined in the following sections:

 * [MicroProfile/Java EE projects](#eclipse-microprofile-projects)
 * [Java Spring projects](#java-spring-projects)